Autism Affect Motor Skill Development: What Parents Miss

 How Therapists Help Autism Motor Skill Development Delays

 Once the delays are identified early enough, the intervention will start early as well!
-Physical therapists and occupational therapists in pediatrics help the children learn to move better.
+Physical therapists and occupational therapists in pediatrics help children learn to move better.

 The following can be improved through therapies: